DirectedGenomics/DemoPipeline/README.md

 * `raw.unmapped.bam`: A BAM file of all reads prior to mapping
 * `raw.mapped.bam`: A BAM file of reads post mapping with bwa
 * `raw.deduped.bam`: A BAM file of all reads after duplicate marking
+* `raw.deduped.alignment_summary_metrics.txt`: A text file containing summary metrics about the raw reads
+* `raw.deduped.hs_metrics.txt`: A text file containing metrics about the target enrichment in the raw reads
 * `grouped.bam`: A BAM file of reads grouped together by read positions and UMI
 * `consensus.unmapped.bam`: A BAM file of consensus reads prior to mapping
 * `consensus.mapped.bam`: A BAM file of consensus reads post mapping with bwa
 * `consensus.filtered.bam`: A BAM file of consensus reads after filtering to reduce errors
+* `consensus.filtered.alignment_summary_metrics.txt`: A text file containing summary metrics about the filtered consensus reads
+* `consensus.filtered.hs_metrics.txt`: A text file containing metrics about the target enrichment in the filtered consensus reads
 * `raw.vcf`: A VCF of variants called from the deduped raw reads
 * `consensus.vcf`: A VCF of variants called from the filtered consensus reads